 In yoga philosophy, sattva - roughly, clarity and purity - extends beyond your practice space into how you nourish yourself.
 A sattvic approach to cooking means bringing the same calm attention to your cutting board that you'd bring to a meditation cushion.

 That's not just philosophy.
-Research highlighted by Greater Good at Berkeley found that people experienced genuine flow states while cooking during lockdown — and a study of 412 professional cooks confirmed that flow in the kitchen is good for well-being.
+Research highlighted by Greater Good at Berkeley found that people experienced genuine flow states while cooking during lockdown.
+A study of 412 professional cooks backed that up - flow in the kitchen is good for your well-being.
 Flow isn't reserved for the mat.
 It's available at the stove.

 Set Up Your Space Before You Start

-Professional kitchens run on mise en place — French for "everything in its place."
-Before the heat goes on, everything is chopped, measured, and within reach.
-Nothing is hunted for mid-cook.
+Professional kitchens run on mise en place - French for "everything in its place."
+Before the heat goes on, everything's chopped, measured, sitting within reach.
+Nobody's hunting for a spice jar mid-cook.

 Before you turn on the burner:

-This is the cooking equivalent of laying out your mat and setting your props before a session.
-Once everything is in front of you, you're no longer scrambling — you're simply cooking.
+It's the cooking equivalent of laying out your mat and props before a session.
+Once everything's in front of you, you're not scrambling anymore - you're just cooking.

 Choose Recipes That Match Where You Are Right Now

-Kitchen stress often comes from attempting something above your current skill level.
-That's a mismatch between challenge and skill, not a character flaw.
-Cooking ability spans planning, perceptual judgment, technique, and timing — you don't need to be strong in all of them at once.
-Start with recipes that feel almost too easy, build confidence there, and move to harder ones from a solid footing.
+Kitchen stress often comes from attempting something above your current skill level - a mismatch between challenge and skill, not a character flaw.
+Cooking is really several skills stacked together - planning, judging things by eye, technique, timing - and you don't need to be strong in all of them at once.
+Start with recipes that feel almost too easy.
+Build confidence there, then work up from solid footing.

 Plan Ahead to Protect Your Evening Energy